project-chip/connectedhomeip/docs/guides/nxp_k32w_android_commissioning.md

 The commissioning process is composed of the following main stages:

--   K32W061 (CHIP accessory) device is in BLE advertising mode;
+-   K32W061 (CHIP accessory) device is put in BLE advertisment mode by pressing the USERINTERFACE button;
 -   CHIPTool discovers the CHIP accessory over BLE;
 -   CHIPTool establishes a secure channel with the accessory using a SPAKE2+ handshake;